microsoft/Windows-universal-samples/Samples/SecondaryTiles/README.md

 ##How to use the sample
 In some of the scenarios, you need to switch to the Start screen to see the effect of the scenario on the secondary tile.
 Click the sample tile to return to the main sample page or the secondary tile (in this sample, the secondary tile simply says "Windows SDK") to be taken into an area of the sample that confirms that you've launched it from a secondary tile.

-Note that the response to pinning a tile differs between Windows and Windows Phone.
-On Windows Phone, when you pin a secondary tile, you exit the app and are taken to the Start screen.
-In Windows, you must manually switch to the Start screen to see the secondary tile.